3 min read

 Gamification in Software-Testing

 Gamification describes a playful way of working together.
 And it can also be implemented in software development and testing.
-The field is broad: from board games to competitive games - there are so many possibilities.
+The field is wide-ranging: from board games to competitive games - there are so many possibilities.
 Dehla and Baris talk about their experiences with gamification, what it brings and where you should be careful not to let the fun run into the opposite.

 Gamification in IT: A new way to motivate teams and promote creativity